 - Investigation of intense artisanal mining activity.

-The Phase 2 program has focussed principally on shallow supergene gold resources within the weathered zone, but high gold values (eg. 21.40 g/t Au in hole AH21ARC065 and 11.56 g/t Au in hole AH21ARC075) encountered at Air Core refusal hints at deeper potential.
-Similarly, intense artisanal activity recovering high grade gold from shallow depth implies a gold source nearby.
+The Phase 2 program focussed principally on shallow supergene gold resources within the weathered zone, but high gold values (eg. 21.40 g/t Au in hole AH21ARC065 and 11.56 g/t Au in hole AH21ARC075) encountered at Air Core refusal hints at deeper potential.
+Similarly, intense artisanal activity recovering gold ore of modest grade from shallow depth implies a gold source nearby.
 Potentially deeper, unweathered portions of that source are an important target.

 Very similar geology has been encountered over the strike length tested.
 Deep but variable weathering ranging from 50 to 100m vertical depth has been encountered.
 The nature of the lateritic profile is unclear at present, but appears to comprise auriferous lateritic gravels overlying a well-developed mottled zone which gives way to intensely bleached saprolite, saprock then fresh rock.